Quantum Coherence and Anomalous Work Extraction in Qubit Gate Dynamics: Real and imaginary parts of KDQs

 \section{Real and imaginary parts of KDQs}

-In this section, we derive the explicit expressions for the real and imaginary parts of the KDQs, emphasizing their contributions to the first and second moments of the work.
-The protocol is a cyclic transformation,as described in the main text.
-We consider the initial/final Hamiltonian $\hat{\mathcal{H}} =\sum_k E_k \hat{\Pi}_k$ and the unitary evolution operator $\hat{\mathcal{U}}$.
+In this appendix, we derive the explicit expressions for the real and imaginary parts of the KDQs, emphasizing their contributions to the first and second moments of the work.
+The protocol is a cyclic transformation, with initial/final Hamiltonian $\hat{\mathcal{H}} =\sum_k E_k \hat{\Pi}_k$, while $\hat{\mathcal{U}}$ is the unitary evolution operator.
 To explicitly obtain real and imaginary parts of the KDQs, we follow Ref.~\cite{gherardini2024quasiprobabilities} and recall the following identities: \begin{widetext}

 \end{widetext} by adding the two equations, we obtain the real part of the KDQ, or MHQ, that reads

 On the other hand, by performing the difference between the two equations, we obtain the imaginary part of the KDQ